seedalpha/slackbot/README.md

 Options should contain a `token` field that is string.
-Options could contain an `ignoreSlackbot` field, that is an optional boolean and true by default
+Options could contain an `ignoreSlackbot` field, that is an optional boolean and true by default Options could contain an `ignoreReplies` field, that is an optional boolean and true by default

 ```javascript
 var Slack = require('seed-slackbot');